Sober Recovery is ‘Hip’ In 2019

 Intervention, Medical Detox, Holistic Rehab, Relapse Prevention, Aftercare

-Serving Silicon Valley and the Bay Area – New Start Recovery Solutions provides professional intervention, medical detox and addiction recovery in the cities of Palo Alto, Mountain View, Los Altos, Los Altos Hills, Stanford, Menlo Park and surrounding areas.
+Serving the Bay Area, East Bay, Silicon Valley and Northern California – New Start Recovery Solutions provides professional intervention, medical detox and addiction recovery in the cities of Palo Alto, Mountain View, Los Altos, Los Altos Hills, Stanford, Menlo Park, Concord, Sacramento, Monterey and surrounding areas.